 15. Buy some new pieces of bathroom furniture

 We aren't talking a new bath here, or even a new sink – something like a side table or a new statement stool will do.
 Look for pieces that aren't necessarily made for bathrooms that will add more interest to your space.
-We love this rustic wooden stool from Maisons du Monde, which could actually be pretty practical for chucking towels over or keeping things handy near the bath.
+We love these rustic wooden stools from Etsy, which could actually be pretty practical for chucking towels over or keeping things handy near the bath.
 The gorgeous little cabinet in the bathroom below is definitely on our lust list and you can find something similar at Graham and Green.

 16. Switch up your bathroom window treatment